adi-ida/surfacepro-battery/README.md

 ## How to use it

-Download the files
-Add these 2 lines to your /etc/crontab (change the user and location accordingly)
+Download the files and add these 2 lines to your /etc/crontab (change the user and location accordingly)

 ```
 */10 * * * * root /usr/bin/python3 /home/adi/battery-stats/batterydump.py bat1.pretty
 * * * * * adi export DISPLAY=:0; /usr/bin/python3 /home/adi/battery-stats/batteryindicator.py